-You should make this request alongside an application for a school place and should do so when your child's normal year group are making applications for a school place.
+You should make this request using the form in Section 18 choosing option (a) alongside an application for a school place and should do so when your child's normal year group are making applications for a school place.
 This means that a summer born child that started in reception a year later than is usual, would apply for a secondary school place and for an out of year group place when they are in year 5 rather than year 6.